zowe/docs-site/docs/extend/extend-apiml/service-information.md

 It returns a JSON response with a list of all services - see [Response Format](#response-format).

-### Obtain Information about All Services with a Specific AP ID
+### Obtain Information about All Services with a Specific API ID

 `GET /gateway/api/v1/services?apiId={apiId}`